SoonerSafe Frequently Asked Questions

 8. Q. What documentation am I required to submit to receive my rebate?

-A. You must submit your paid invoice(s) showing the total cost of safe room purchase and installation, along with a completed SoonerSafe Certificate of Installation to attest that the safe room’s design, construction, and installation complies with the 2008 versions of FEMA Publications 320 (Taking Shelter from the Storm) and FEMA 361 (Design and Construction Criteria for Community Safe Rooms), as well as ICC 500 (Standards for the Design and Construction of Storm Shelters).
+A. You must submit your paid invoice(s) showing the total cost of safe room purchase and installation, a copy of your cleared check, money order or credit card receipt, along with a completed SoonerSafe Certificate of Installation to attest that the safe room’s design, construction, and installation complies with the 2008 versions of FEMA Publications 320 (Taking Shelter from the Storm) and FEMA 361 (Design and Construction Criteria for Community Safe Rooms), as well as ICC 500 (Standards for the Design and Construction of Storm Shelters).
 The certificate must be signed by the safe room installer and submitted to OEM by the deadline associated with your selection period.
 Please send all documentation to: SoonerSafe, c/o: Oklahoma Department of Emergency Management, P.O.
 Box 53365, Oklahoma City, OK 73152

 9. Q. How long will it take to receive my check after I install my safe room and provide required documentation and how will it be sent to me?